LEWIS & CLARK, and THE RIVER OF NO RETURN WILDERNESS TOUR ~ July 08-17,2019

 Known for its deep canyons and large white sand beaches, it also boasts a vast variety of landscapes visible from the river and a few hotsprings.
 Imagine monumental bluffs and slides, picturesque castles and towers, solitary crags and wooded forests rising to the sky.
 Labeled as the 2nd deepest river canyon in North America, you won’t find the milky way and shooting stars elsewhere shining brighter.

 Thanks to the efforts of Senate Floor Sponsor Frank Church in propelling the passage of the nation’s Wilderness Act in 1964, and becoming the lead in designating the State of Idaho’s most primitive landscapes as wilderness areas, in 1984, Idaho honored Frank Church by adding his name to the river and wilderness.
 Some folks call the river “The Frank.”
 Names, like this river, keep flowing and have not rested yet.
 One more name is starting to take hold.
-You will hear it most from outfitters and guides, guests and hermit landowners that frequent this area.
-They call the river and the wilderness area “The Heart of Idaho.”
+You will hear it most from outfitters, river guides, landowners and guests that frequent this area.
+They call the river and the wilderness “The Heart of Idaho.”
 We have to agree!